 Sums paid for radio broadcasting, television broadcasting, newspaper advertising, posters, pamphlets etc must be set out separately and under separate headings.

-and under separate headings.
+and under s eparate headings.

-NAM 1E and DESCRIPTION REASON for EXPENSES 5 EXPENSES PAID
+NAN 1E and DESCRIPTION REASON for EXPENSES 5 EXPENSES PAID

 Total

-Dated at this day of 2022.
+Dated at this day of 2025

 Signature

-THIS FORM IS REQUIRED TO BE COMPLETED (EVEN IF IT IS A NIL RETURN) AND PROVIDED TO THE ELECTORAL OFFICE, PO BOX 5135, VICTORIA STREET WEST, AUCKLAND 1142 (or info@electionservices.co.nz) BY 9 DECEMBER 2022.
-E,
+THIS FORM IS REQUIRED TO BE CO PO BOX 5135, VICTORIA STRE